m0lc14kk/WebhookAPI/CODE_OF_CONDUCT.md

 This Code of Conduct applies to all official project spaces: GitHub repos, Discord chats, documentation comment threads, and any public events or online communities connected to this API.

-If you are representing the project—whether through your code, support, or communication—you’re expected to uphold this standard.
+If you are representing the project - whether through your code, support, or communication - you’re expected to uphold this standard.

 ## Reporting Issues